» Need Electrical Help? Ask the Electrician

 Where and How to Attach a Ground Wire

-[ad#block]Electrical Question: What do I do with the ground wire for a porcelain ceiling lamp holder when there is no place to attach it?
+[ad#block]Electrical Question: What should I do with the ground wire for a porcelain ceiling lamp holder when there is no place to attach the ground wire?

 - I understand that on a porcelain ceiling lamp holder cooper wiring devices you do not need a ground wire and there is no place for it.